jinxinyang/litechain/README.en.md

 # litechain

-#### Description
+#### Introduction

 Enabling embedded devices to be empowered by LLMS
-The basic communication mode is used to encapsulate the tools compatible with the langchain interface
-The underlying IO is invoked to implement the corresponding operation
+The basic communication is used to connect and construct a LangChain-like framework The underlying IO is invoked to implement the corresponding operation

 #### Software Architecture
 Three-tier architecture